Shizuoka oden: East versus West

 Shizuoka oden is a traditional Japanese dish that is popular in both West and East Japan.
 The main difference between the two versions is the ingredients and broth used.
-In West Japan, the stew is seasoned with light soy sauce with mirin and salt, and left to lightly simmer in the pot.It’s common to see people use more meat in there oden in the West, like beef tendon and octopus.
-In the East in Japan, the broth is more sweet and savory with the dark soy sauce, sugar, and sake that is used.
-The broth is left to simmer for a longer time and the most popular ingredient they include in their broth is fish cake.
+In West Japan, the stew is seasoned with light soy sauce with mirin and salt, and left to lightly simmer in the pot.
+It is common to see people use more meat in oden in the West, like beef tendon and octopus.
+In eastern Japan, the broth is more sweet and savory with the dark soy sauce, sugar, and sake that is used.
+The broth is left to simmer for a longer time and the most popular ingredient included in their broth is fish cake.

 The broth is best cooked slowly over low to medium-low heat because if it starts boiling, it might cause ingredients like the eggs to break, which will ruin the clarity of the soup.
 Simmering the broth for several hours will allow the flavors to develop and will create a richer and more flavorful broth.
 Additionally, adding ingredients like mushrooms and other vegetables can enhance the flavor of the broth.